PTFOPlayer/euclides/README.md

 # euclides
-Simple implementation of euclides algorithm
+Easy to use implementation of extended and normanl Euclidean algorithm

 ## Example usage:
 ### Extended